Pandora Hearts: Audio

 The anime's first opening theme was released as a maxi-single, "Parallel Hearts", on April 29, 2009, under the Victor Entertainment label.
 The single was performed by FictionJunction and included two tracks, "Parallel Hearts" and "Hitomi no Chikara", with lyrics, composition and arrangement by Yuki Kajiura, and peaked with a ranking of 20th on the Oricon singles charts.

 The first ending theme "Maze" by Savage Genius was released on June 3, 2009, under Victor Entertainment, and peaked at 35th in the Oricon singles chart.
 The Second Ending theme is "Watashi wo Mitsukete" by Savage Genius.
 The first anime album Pandora hearts Original Soundtracks 1 was released July 8, 2009, under Victor Entertainment, and peaked at 104th on Oricon albums chart.
 A drama CD entitled Pandora Hearts Drama CD was released on December 21, 2007, under Frontier works.

 Musical

-A musical adaptation of the manga is set to be performed at Theater H in Tokyo from November 7–16, 2025.
-Akira Yamazaki is directing the musical and writing the screenplays, with Ako Takahashi writing the lyrics and Harumi Fuki in charge of music.
+A musical adaptation of the manga was performed at Theater H in Tokyo from November 7–16, 2025.
+Akira Yamazaki directed the musical and wrote the screenplays, while Ako Takahashi wrote the lyrics and Harumi Fuki was in charge of music.
+A second musical, Pandora Hearts Retrace II: Madness of Lost Memory, is set to run at Theater H in Tokyo from October 2–12, 2026, and at Theater Kobe in Hyogo from October 16–18.